HsuTing/lib_python/python/course_selection/README.md

-	csvFile is data file, and json is structure file. key is filter key, which decides that which data is used. answer is the number of csvFile`s column which is people`s result.
+	csvFile is data file, and json is structure file. key is filter key, which decides that which data is used. answer is the number of csvFile`s column which is people`s result. jsonFile is also the name of output file.

 	example: